thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

     return lambda driver: elem_updated(driver)
 {% endhighlight %}

-Now we can do something like the following to select a state and then wait for the district options to load:
+With *select\_option*, we can now do something like the following to select a state and then wait for the district options to load:

 {% highlight python %}
 # '35' is the option value of the state "Andaman & Nicobar Islands"